cucphuong/DMP-GCN/README.md

 # DMP-GCN
-This is the repository for the paper "Distinct Motion-Preserving Graph Convolutional Network for Two-Person Interaction Recognition
+This is the repository for the paper "Distinct Motion-Preserving Graph Convolutional Network for Two-Person Interaction Recognition"